rhessing/docker-php-supervisord/README.md

 Supervisord (for running job workers) with the latest version of PHP 7

-Please note that the default behavior expects a Larevel app to be mounted within /var/www.
+Please note that the default behavior expects a Laravel app to be mounted within /var/www.
 You can change this by using a different command then the default command as described below.

 Options:
 * COMMAND, default setting when not set is: php /var/www/apps/laravel/artisan queue:work --sleep=3 --tries=3 --daemon